badonyt/Where-Are-My-Mittens-Speedrun-mod/README.md

 Click "O" to make the camera slower
 Click "P" to make the camera faster
-Click "F10" to reset the camera to its normal velocity
+Click "F10" to reset the camera to its normal velocity Click "T" to flip your character to your other way

 # Installation